Coulomb Engineering of two-dimensional Mott materials: Discussion

 The Hubbard interaction $U$ between electrons on the same site can serve as a useful indicator for the screening possibilities, when we compare a freestanding monolayer ($\epsenv=1$) and the corresponding bulk material ($\epsenv=\epsmat$).
 For the (supposed) Mott insulator CrI$_3$, the Hubbard interaction is reduced from $U = 2.9$ eV for the monolayer to $U = 2.0$ eV for the bulk~\cite{Jang19}.
 For the strongly correlated metal SrVO$_3$ there is a reduction from $U=3.7$--$3.95$ eV in the monolayer to $U=3.3$ eV in the bulk~\cite{Zhong15}.
 These substantial reductions of the Coulomb interaction are achieved by replacing vacuum with other Mott layers, meaning that a more effective dielectric environment will reduce the Coulomb interaction even more.

 Meanwhile, the interlayer spacing and in-plane lattice constants in CrI$_3$ are both approximately 7 \AA\, so that $h/a\approx 1$~\cite{Sivadas18}.
 Layered cuprate materials, another material family known for strong correlation physics, is worse in this respect, with typical values~\cite{Murphy87} of $a\approx 4$ \AA\ and $h \approx 12$ \AA, so $h/a=4$.
-While it is possible to exfoliate cuprate single layers~\cite{Novoselov05}, their thickness compared to the lattice constant renders Coulomb engineering more challenging.
+While it is possible to exfoliate cuprate single layers~\cite{Novoselov05b}, their thickness compared to the lattice constant renders Coulomb engineering more challenging.
 For transition metal dichalcogenides, $h/a <2$ can be achieved~\cite{Alhilli72}, which is better than the cuprates but not as good as CrI$_3$.

 It is even possible to reach $h<a$ when $a$ is the size of an emergent superlattice which can be much larger than the interatomic distance of the underlying lattice.
 One example is twisted bilayer graphene~\cite{Bistritzer11,Cao18a,Cao18b} with a moir\'e superlattice hundreds of times larger than the graphene unit cell so that $h/a$ can become genuinely small.
-We should note that $\epsmat$ is quite large in twisted bilayer graphene~\cite{Pizarro19} and the issue of Mottness is controversial at the moment.
-Correspondingly, the interpretation of first possible experimental reports~\cite{Stepanov19,Saito19} of Coulomb engineering related effects in twisted bilayer graphene is intricate~\cite{Pizarro19,Goodwin19}.
+We should note that $\epsmat$ is quite large in twisted bilayer graphene~\cite{Pizarro19} and that the insulating state is not of the idealized Mott-Hubbard type but likely involves spontaneous symmetry breaking in the valley and spin degrees of freedom~\cite{Lu19,Sharpe19,Jiang19,Serlin20}.
+Correspondingly, the interpretation of first possible experimental reports~\cite{Stepanov20,Saito20,Liu21} of Coulomb engineering related effects in twisted bilayer graphene is intricate~\cite{Pizarro19,Goodwin19}.

 A clearer situation appears for certain charge density wave phases in 2d materials: 1T-TaS$_2$~\cite{Tosatti76,Fazekas79,Fazekas80}, NbSe$_2$ and TaSe$_2$ have so-called commensurate charge density waves with a star-of-David lattice reconstruction, the emergent scale is $\sqrt{13}$ times the original lattice constant.
-The star-of-David reconstructed TaSe$_2$ monolayer has a Mott gap of approximately 0.1 eV~\cite{Chen19}, and lends itself as a natural candidate for the exploration of Coulomb engineering of Mott materials.
+The star-of-David reconstructed TaSe$_2$ monolayer has a Mott gap of approximately 0.1 eV~\cite{Chen20}, and lends itself as a natural candidate for the exploration of Coulomb engineering of Mott materials.